AdamSzablewski/SocialMediaApp/README.md

 users to communicate with other users through the built-in messaging feature allowing for both 1:1 conversations and group conversations where users can send text, image or video messages.

+The application also ensures secure AES-256 encryption for messages.

 #### Try the project here: [Coming soon]